danborufka/danimator/README.md

 … but you can always just use the helper method `Danimator.sceneElement( anyItem )` to retrieve its according `sceneElement` (if one exists)
 ____

-sceneElement **.find** is a helper to find deeply nested elements within elements:
+SceneElement **.find** is a helper to find deeply nested elements within elements:
  ```js
 scene.bear.find("eyebrow-left").visible = false;
 ```

-Every sceneElement has a data store for easy data passing between jQuery elements and items inside PaperScript:
+Every SceneElement has a data store for easy data passing between jQuery elements and items inside PaperScript:
 ```js
 scene.bear.data.hungriness = 0.8;
 ```